CoreCap Advisors LLC Buys 8,005 Shares of Enbridge Inc. (NYSE:ENB)

 Wall Street Analyst Weigh In

 A number of brokerages recently issued reports on ENB.
-BMO Capital Markets lowered Enbridge from an “outperform” rating to a “market perform” rating in a research note on Tuesday, January 24th.
-Credit Suisse Group raised Enbridge from an “underperform” rating to a “neutral” rating in a research note on Wednesday, March 29th.
-StockNews.com began coverage on Enbridge in a report on Thursday, May 18th.
-They set a “hold” rating on the stock.
-Finally, National Bank Financial raised their price objective on Enbridge from C$54.00 to C$56.00 in a report on Friday, January 27th.
+National Bank Financial raised their price target on Enbridge from C$54.00 to C$56.00 in a research note on Friday, January 27th.
+StockNews.com began coverage on Enbridge in a research note on Thursday, May 18th.
+They set a “hold” rating for the company.
+Credit Suisse Group upgraded Enbridge from an “underperform” rating to a “neutral” rating in a report on Wednesday, March 29th.
+Finally, BMO Capital Markets downgraded Enbridge from an “outperform” rating to a “market perform” rating in a report on Tuesday, January 24th.
 Five analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
 Based on data from MarketBeat, Enbridge presently has an average rating of “Hold” and a consensus target price of $57.50.

 Enbridge Trading Down 0.6 %